 1) Marine Engineer

 Marine engineering is a branch of engineering that deals with boats and ships.
 It includes repairing, designing, operating and maintaining of ships and the equipment used in it.
 It deals with the technical aspects of ships and is one of those branches of engineering with the most scope.
+Read here on how to become a marine engineer.

 A naval architect is a person who deals with the architecture of ships.
 Naval architecture involves planning and designing ships and other vessels.
 This is a different branch of architecture which has several opportunities.